OHDSI/CohortMethod/README.md

 Installation
 =============
-1. On Windows, make sure [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed.
-2. The DatabaseConnector and SqlRender packages require Java.
-Java can be downloaded from
-<a href="http://www.java.com" target="_blank">http://www.java.com</a>.
-Once Java is installed, ensure that Java is being pathed correctly.
-Under environment variables in the control panel, ensure that the jvm.dll file is added correctly to the path.
+1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including RTools and Java.

-3. In R, use the following commands to download and install CohortMethod:
+2. In R, use the following commands to download and install CohortMethod:

   ```r
   install.packages("drat")